foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <details><summary>How many CPU cores and how much RAM should I use? ▼</summary>

   As of June 7, 2021 Oracle offers [significant and flexible resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm#compute) for their Always Free Tier instances.
 You can now have up to 4 Ampere cores and 24GB of RAM spread over up to 4 instances, for free.
 This guide leaves the default selection of 1 core and 6GB of RAM as that is more than enough to run Foundry.

   An additional core may help increase performance of Foundry slightly and a few more gigs of RAM could help in the most extreme cases for resource-intensive modules.

-  You can flexibly edit the shape after creation if you change your mind.
+You can flexibly edit the shape after creation if you want to adjust the resources after creation.

   In the vast majority of cases, 1 core and 6GB is recommended for Foundry.